microsoft/mcp-gateway/README.md

 # MCP Gateway

-**MCP Gateway** is a reverse proxy and management layer for [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) servers, enabling scalable, session-aware routing and lifecycle management of MCP servers in Kubernetes environments.
+**MCP Gateway** is a reverse proxy and management layer for [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) servers, enabling scalable, session-aware routing, authorization and lifecycle management of MCP servers in Kubernetes environments.

 ## Table of Contents